-The Atlantic RBCA Tool Kit chemical database has not been specifically developed for Canadian use and requires user modifications for any non-petroleum hydrocarbon use.
+&lt;sup>2 The Atlantic RBCA Tool Kit chemical database has not been specifically developed for Canadian use and requires user modifications for any use except for PHCs and CVOCs.
 A Site Professional with expertise in human health toxicology should complete the selection of toxicological data for non-petroleum compounds

-- For chlorinated solvent compounds, parent compounds and all theoretical degradation compounds of concern must have SSTLs calculated, in addition to any forward calculated risk levels.
-This must be done even if the degradation products are not currently present, or do not exceed site screening levels.
-Consideration should also be given to the use of groundwater chemical transformation models for sites involving long term site management or to calculate the predicted future concentration of accumulated degradation compounds. - Site-specific conditions should be evaluated (relative to Atlantic RBCA defaults provided in Table 7 and Table 8) and documented in the report. - In the case of groundwater assessments, realistic upper solubility limits must be used.
-For example, site-specific target levels should not exceed theoretical groundwater solubility limits for parameters. - A comprehensive summary of the approach used (multiple exposure scenarios) and the results obtained for modelling or direct measurements must be provided.
+- The model or calculation method used for the risk assessment input calculations must be specified.
+Preference is given to an appropriately modified Atlantic RBCA Version 3.2.2, Johnson and Ettinger vapour intrusion model and/or CCME published methodology.
+The calculation equations must be shown for Tier III contaminant transport models.
+Assumptions such as biodegradation rates must be documented, supported, and shown to be appropriate for the study. - The volatility of the chemical compounds must be quantitatively considered.
+If considered as volatile, these compounds must be assessed for any applicable air exposure pathways. - For certain groups of compounds such as polycyclic aromatic hydrocarbons (PAHs) and dioxins/furans, a potency equivalency approach is preferred.
+For PAHs, Health Canada's benzo(a) pyrene potency equivalency scheme should be used. - Site-specific conditions should be evaluated (relative to Atlantic RBCA defaults provided in Table 7 and Table 8) and documented in the report. - In the case of groundwater assessments, realistic upper solubility limits must be used.
+For example, SSTLs should not exceed theoretical groundwater solubility limits for parameters. - A comprehensive summary of the approach used and the results obtained for modelling or direct measurements must be provided.
 If the equations from the Atlantic RBCA Tool Kit are used, the summary should reference separate Atlantic RBCA Tool Kit runs in Appendices that are individually numbered or labelled, or otherwise clearly identified. - Tier III SSTLs are to meet health targets of ILCR of 1x10-5 for carcinogens and a hazard quotient (HQ) of <0.2 for non-carcinogens in each media evaluated (e.g., soil, water) for non-carcinogenic compounds of concern.
 Provided reasonable efforts have been made to identify appropriate estimated daily intakes (i.e., exposures to all background sources), a HQ between 0.2 and 1.0 may be used; however, prior consultation and approval from Provincial regulators would be required prior to using this approach. - The report must make a final comparison to the derived Tier III SSTLs to representative site concentrations, as described in Section 4.2. - Risk management approaches must be supported with engineering controls or site limitations that are clearly identified in the report.